 Four decades later, a few states between us and she is the only person that I will accept a video call from.
 Whenever that phone rings it’s just like old times.
 No judgement, lots of laughter, love, and admiration that spans the better part of a lifetime.

 And so today I just got to thinking about distance and time and how some things have enough power to overcome all of that.
 Friendships whose roots run deep, family who is always there for us, and the assurance of our Father who orchestrates and holds it all together.
-There is a lot of craziness going on in our world today and it demands so much of our focus and attention at times – but it is so important to remember the quiet things in our lives, the things that are just there, supporting us, making us feel loved, and bringing us joy.
+There is a lot of craziness going on in our world today and it demands so much of our focus and attention at times.
+Still, it is so important to remember the quiet things in our lives, the things that are just there, supporting us, making us feel loved, and bringing us joy.
 I’m wishing you all the wonderful blessings of the quiet things today.
 Whenever we pause to take stock of our lives, may their volume drown out all the noise of the world.

 You’ll need: vanilla or yellow cake mix, a stick of butter (room temp), egg, vanilla, cream cheese (room temp), Oreos, white chocolate chips, and semi sweet chocolate chips.